-If you travel frequently and need to have confidential information on a USB key or any other portable device, you should get it encrypted to prevent it from unauthorized use or disclosures.
+If you travel frequently and need to have confidential information on a USB key or any other portable device, you should get it encrypted to prevent unauthorized use or disclosures.

-I am very active on social networks.
+I am very active on social media.
 Can I make reference to my current role and responsibilities within the Group on these websites?

-within the Group on these websites?
 Yes.
-You are allowed to profile your role and responsibilities, as long as you do not disclose any confidential information.
+You can outline your role and responsibilities, as long as you do not disclose any confidential information.
 However, given today's world it may be advisable to minimize or even refrain from making such references in case your comments are taken out of context.
-Always remember your association with the Group in a social network.
+Always remember your association with the Group when posting on social media.
 You should not represent or speak on behalf of the Group unless explicitly authorized to do so.

 DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving confidential information, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your legal department.
+You will get help and support by discussing it with your team manager or your legal department.